antoineMoPa/shadergif/doc/docs/manual/imagemagick.md

 ## Basics
 In the gif editor, there is a zip export button.
 Use it to get a zipped folder.
-In the terminal, navigate to the downloaded path and extract de zip:
+In the terminal, navigate to the downloaded path and extract the zip:

     unzip images.zip